Welcome to Grove at Home!

 “In 1910, freshly married to my grandmother, the pharmaceutical heiress Elisabeth Merck, my grandfather Kurt Wolff hitched himself as silent partner to the publisher Ernst Rowohlt, who had just launched what would become one of Germany’s most important houses.
 With his lean frame and drawing-room manners, now installed in a Leipzig apartment with household help, Kurt cut a starkly different figure from Rowohlt, a bluff and earthy character who would conduct business in taverns and wine bars around town and sometimes sleep in the office.
 By June 1912, having abandoned his doctoral work, Kurt found more time to stick his nose into the affairs of the publishing house.
 Thus he was in the office the day Max Brod, a writer from Prague, turned up with a protégé named Franz Kafka.”
 Continue reading…

 Today’s the fiftieth birthday of actor Jon Hamm, and we couldn’t resist revisiting this scene from “Mad Men,” the show that made him a star, in which his character, Don Draper, evocatively reads “Mayakovsky” from Frank O’Hara’s Meditations in an Emergency, which we first published in 1957.
 Come for the excellent performance of epochal American literature, stay for the painstaking recreation of our original Evergreen paperback cover.
-And happy birthday, Mr. Hamm. (“Mad Men,” incidentally, is not his only interaction with a Grove author.)
+And happy birthday, Mr. Hamm. (“Mad Men,” incidentally, is not his only interaction with a Grove author.
+We even publish his old boss!)

 Tuesday, March 9